kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## The British girl at the conservatory

-- I go to my piano lesson on one Monday this month.
+- I go to my piano lesson one Monday of this month.
-- I am waiting outside, weirdly no-one is around.
+- I am waiting outside on the bench; weirdly no-one else is around.
-- Suddenly, a girl of about 13 I know walks down the stairs.
+- Suddenly, a girl of about 13 or 14 walks down the stairs.
 - She is giggly, smiley, and I expect now, high.
+- I know who she is.
 - She is the half-British/half-Ukrainian-or-Russian girl that I have seen singing in concerts.
 - She's beautiful, really lovely.
-- I know she is British because of her very British accent whenever she speaks English, but her name is something Russian so I assume she has mixed-parents and is trilingual with the Spanish too.
+- I know she is British because of her very British accent whenever she speaks English, but her name is something Russian so I assume she has mixed-parents.
-- She has a Russian or Ukrainian friend of about the same age who is a little surly.
+- She has a Russian or Ukrainian friend of about the same age who is always with her and looks a little surly.
-- They do piano duets together in concerts.
+- They do piano duets together at the concerts.
-- In the rehearsal for the concert on 12th March, they are both there in room 11, with a few others.
+- In the rehearsal for the end of term concerts, they are both there in room 11, with a few others and me.
 - They perform God Save The Queen as a duet.
-- The half-British girl then sings a solo accompanied by her teacher.
+- The girl with a British accent then sings a solo accompanied by her teacher.
-- She is so sweet with such a clear voice, I'm delighted and it must show on my face.
+- She is so sweet, and with such a clear voice, I'm delighted and it must show on my face.
 - Joan Carles glares at me angrily.
 - I'm a little stunned.
-- I realized this child must be a major target for the gangs shortly afterwards, and when I eventually realized I was being drugged continuously in classes, I realized she was high when she had walked down the stairs, like [the two girls Domingo had with him for me to see](../2022/june.md#maria-and-domingo) in June 2022.
+- I realized this child must be a major target for the gangs shortly afterwards, and when I eventually realized I had been drugged continuously, even in classes at the conservatory, I realized that she too was high when she had walked down the stairs that evening, just as I realized the same about [the two girls Domingo had with him for me to see](../2022/june.md#maria-and-domingo) in June 2022.
-- They must have set this up for me to see.
+- They must have set this whole thing up for me to see.
 - The arrogance is staggering.
-- I warned the British embassy about yet another child being in imminent danger, mentioning her and the others I knew about in January 2025.
+- I warned the British embassy this girl, along with all the other children in what I believe to be imminent danger.
+- They did not want to know.
+The reason I say this is because I was blocked from talking to them - they literally put the phone down on me one time - and my numerous emails and DMs were always ignored.

 ## Twitter